Salbutamol Effects in Asthma and Parkinson’s Disease Risk

 Asthma is a chronic disorder in which the airways in the respiratory system are inflamed.
 The airways are the passageways that transport air to the alveoli, or air sacs, in the lungs.
 The trachea or windpipe is the widest airway.
 It leads to a tube called a bronchus (plural: bronchi) in each lung.
 Each bronchus branches into narrower bronchi, which in turn branch into tiny bronchioles.
 The bronchioles send inhaled air to the alveoli.
 Here oxygen enters the bloodstream.
 Carbon dioxide leaves the blood and enters the alveoli to be exhaled.

-Asthmatics often use a maintenance inhaler containing a corticosteroid every day in order to reduce inflammation in their airways.
-This decreases the chance of an asthma attack and the need to use the rescue inhaler.
+Asthmatics often use a maintenance inhaler containing a corticosteroid every day in order to reduce inflammation in their airways, as I currently do.
+This decreases the chance of an asthma attack (and may even prevent any attacks) as well as the need to use the rescue inhaler.

 Asthma Facts From TED-Ed